Charred body found in car in Modena

 22 Ottobre 2019

-Modena, October 22 - The charred remains in a human body were found early on Tuesday in a burned car in the northern city of Modena, sources said.
+Modena, October 22 - The charred remains of a human body were found early on Tuesday in a burned car in the northern city of Modena, sources said.
 Investigators were not initially able to say whether the deceased was a woman or a man.
+But they later said they thought it was a 61-year-old man from Sassuolo.

 LE RUBRICHE